openebs-archive/node-disk-manager/README.md

 The design of the project is covered under this [design proposal](./docs/design.md)

+The feedback of users / organizations currently using OpenEBS can be found [here](https://github.com/openebs/openebs/tree/master/adopters)

 ## Project Status
 Currently, the NDM project is in beta.